SUSE/kiwi_sle15/doc/source/image_description/elements.rst

 building host.
 The value for the path attribute may begin with any of the following location indicators:

-* ``dir:///local/path``
+* ``file:///local/path/to/file``
-  An absolute path to a directory accessible through the local file system.
+  An absolute path to a file accessible through the local file system.

 * ``ftp://<ftp://>``
   A ftp protocol based network location.